Neural Network Compression for Noisy Storage Devices: Robust Neural Network Compression

-where $q_\phi(Z|W)$ and $p_\theta(W|Z)$ denote variational approximations to the true posterior distributions $p(Z|W)$ and $p(W|Z)$, respectively \citep{barber2003algorithm}.
-We train an autoencoder $g_{\phi,\theta}(\cdot)$ with a stochastic encoder and decoder parameterized by $\phi,\theta$ to learn this variational posterior via the above lower bound to the true MI.
+where $q_\phi(Z|W)$ and $p_\theta(W|Z)$ denote approximations to the true posteriors $p(Z|W)$ and $p(W|Z)$, respectively \citep{barber2003algorithm}.
+We train an autoencoder $g_{\phi,\theta}(\cdot)$ with a stochastic encoder and decoder to learn these variational posteriors.
 The decoder is trained to output a set of reconstructed weights such that its predictions are close to those of the original network.

-For the Gaussian channel noise model, $q_\phi(Z|W)$ will be distributed according to a Gaussian distribution and the lower bound will also simplify to a difference of quadratics.
+Notably, our approach differs from KD in that we \textit{learn} the weight compression scheme rather than using a fixed student network architecture.